containerd/runwasi/docs/src/getting-started/installation.md

 sudo make install
 ```

-The `make install` command copies the binary to $PATH and uses symlinks to create all the necessary components.
+The `make install` command copies the binary to $PATH

 ## Testing Your Installation